oncet/s3-deployer/README.md

 # S3 Deployer

-A node script to upload files to S3.
+A CLI tool for uploading files to Amazon S3 buckets.

-All files will be uploaded to a `history/<hash>` folder and then copied to the bucket's root.
+All files are uploaded to a `history/<hash>` folder and then copied to the bucket's root.

 ## Installation